-I was the one who chose to establish a flower bed, even though I had no experience with outdoor gardening.
-I wasn't failing, I was enriching my life by learning a new skill.
-I wasn't pulling weeds, I was making space for a garden to grow!
-This simple shift in perspective allowed me to view maintaining the flower bed as a ritual I could enjoy and take pride in.
+As I reflected on these questions, it became clear to me that I had more control over this experience than I realized.
+It was my choice to take on this project and my frustration was simply tied to my lack of experience with outdoor gardening.
+I wasn't failing, I was learning a new skill.
+I wasn't pulling weeds, I was making space for a garden to grow.
+This simple shift in perspective transformed the task of maintaining the flower bed from a chore that needed to be crossed the list to a ritual I could enjoy and take pride in.

 In any given moment, I can find peace